battan40/mod_0_skills/classes/class_1.md

 * headChef

 **Methods:**

-* chefQuit (reassign the numberOfStaff integer)
+* chefQuit (subtract from and reassign the numberOfStaff integer, reassign headChef integer to 0)
 * removeItem (subtracting element from the bestMenuItems array attribute)
-* changeAddress (function changing the string of the changeAddress attribute)
 * sitByFirePlace (reassigning value to the tableLocation attribute)
-* reservationCancancelled (reassign value of reservationConfirmed boolean attribute)
+* reservationCancelled (reassign value of reservationConfirmed boolean attribute)